laataiasu/laataiasu.github.io/content/post/2020-12-19-why-this-earth-of-mankind-is-a-dangerous-book/index.md

 And let me explain further.

 What the previous, authoritarian-looking government wanted to fight was not communism, but it was much more than that.
-The act of genocide, the silencing of freedom of speech and so on is not a form of wanting to become something powerful, but they want to spread another spirit to rule.
+The act of [[Genocide|genocide]], the silencing of freedom of speech and so on is not a form of wanting to become something powerful, but they want to spread another spirit to rule.

 And the thing they are fighting against is, **Humanity**.
 Yes, humanity.